- AWS.eu›

 The AWS European Sovereign Cloud will maintain key certifications such as ISO/IEC 27001:2013, SOC 1/2/3 reports, and BSI C5 attestation, all validated regularly by independent auditors to assure our controls are designed appropriately, operate effectively and help customers satisfy their compliance obligations.

-Yes, AWS commits to independent third-party audits and attestations of the AWS European Sovereign Cloud controls based on the SRF.
+Yes, AWS commits to independent third-party audits and attestations of the AWS European Sovereign Cloud controls based on the ESC-SRF.
 Customers will have access to assurance reports via AWS Artifact, ensuring full traceability of control design and operating effectiveness.

 Yes, we are committed to earning customers’ trust with verifiable control over customer content access and increased transparency.
 We engaged NCC Group, a leading cybersecurity consulting firm to conduct an architecture review of our security claims of the AWS Nitro System and produce a public report.
 The report confirms that the AWS Nitro System, by design, has no mechanism for anyone at AWS to access your content on Nitro hosts.
 Find out more by reading our blog post.

-The AWS European Sovereign Cloud will provide customers with access to a wide range of Software as a Service (SaaS) and Independent Software Vendor (ISV) offerings through AWS Marketplace, a curated digital catalogue that makes it convenient to find, test, buy and deploy third-party software.
-Find out more in our blog post.
-These partner solutions will span key categories including Data & Analytics, Observability & Process Management, Integration & DevOps, AI & Machine Learning, and Security & Identity Management.
-All solutions are specifically designed to operate within EU boundaries while inheriting the robust security controls and operational independence of the AWS European Sovereign Cloud infrastructure, enabling customers to take full advantage of AWS's breadth and depth while maintaining European sovereignty requirements.
-Find out more about partner solutions in our blog post.
+Open allThe AWS European Sovereign Cloud provides customers with access to a wide range of Software as a Service (SaaS) and Independent Software Vendor (ISV) offerings through AWS Marketplace, a curated digital catalogue that makes it convenient to find, test, buy and deploy third-party software.
+These Partner solutions will span key categories including Data & Analytics, Observability & Process Management, Integration & DevOps, AI & Machine Learning and Security & Identity Management.
+Customers can find, subscribe to and manage solutions that are specifically designed to operate within EU boundaries while inheriting the robust security controls and operational independence of the AWS European Sovereign Cloud infrastructure, enabling customers to access Partner solutions while maintaining European sovereignty requirements.
+Find out more about the growing number of solutions in our Partner page.

 Yes, AWS Digital Sovereignty Competency Partners specialise in addressing customers’ digital sovereignty requirements while leveraging AWS services and controls.
-These partners are a community of validated AWS Partners with advanced AWS sovereignty experience, capabilities and services.
+These partners are a community of validated Partners with advanced AWS sovereignty experience, capabilities and services.

 Yes, AWS and AWS Migration Competency Partners have helped thousands of organisations migrate to the cloud with a proven approach to help achieve business objectives faster.
 From assessing and planning, to executing the actual migration, AWS and AWS Partners have the most mature tools and resources to help ensure that you have success both during your migration and as you operate on the cloud.